-This provision is for the demolition of the buildings located at 31 Warabrook Boulevard, Warabrook NSW.
-It is expected to be settled in the 2014 financial year.
+This provision was for the demolition of the buildings located at 31 Warabrook Boulevard, Warabrook NSW.
+Costs associated with the demolition and restorations were settled in the 2014 financial year and the liability discharged.

 Note 13 Statement of cash flows information